aukejw/mlx_transformers_benchmark/README.md

    ```
    make run-llm-benchmarks
    ```
+   This will take a longer time however, so make sure you aren't busy!

 4. To create a HTML report of all measurements and open the index page:
    ```
    make show-llm-benchmarks
    ```
    This should open a page similar to [https://aukejw.github.io/mlx_transformers_benchmark/](https://aukejw.github.io/mlx_transformers_benchmark/).

 ### Contributing

 If you have an Apple device, additional measurements are always welcome!
-The easiest way to contribute is to [fork the repo]( https://github.com/aukejw/mlx_transformers_benchmark/fork), and run benchmarks for common LLMs and operators.
+The easiest way to contribute is to [fork the repo]( https://github.com/aukejw/mlx_transformers_benchmark/fork), and run benchmarks for common LLMs and/or operators.

-See [CONTRIBUTING.md](https://github.com/aukejw/mlx_transformers_benchmark/blob/main/README.md) for the instructions.
+See [CONTRIBUTING.md](https://github.com/aukejw/mlx_transformers_benchmark/blob/main/contributing.md) for the instructions.

 ### On reproducibility